flathub/org.qutebrowser.qutebrowser/Home.md

 ## Better video playback: The full FFmpeg extension

-Some Linux distributions and organizations are more strict with regrads to non-free or potentially patented software or intellectual property.
+Some Linux distributions and organizations are stricter in regard to non-free or potentially patented software or intellectual property.
-To comply with these restriction and have this Flatpak included in repositories of such distros, the full FFmpeg extension `org.freedesktop.Platform.ffmpeg-full` has been made optional, even though it have more and better decoders.
+To comply with these restriction and have this Flatpak included in repositories of such distros, the full FFmpeg extension `org.freedesktop.Platform.ffmpeg-full` has been made optional, even though it has more and better decoders.

 You might already have the extension install.
 This can be easily confirmed by checking if the extension was mounted onto `/app/lib/ffmpeg`.